misiektoja/github_monitor/README.md

 There is also other mode of the tool which displays different requested information (**-r**, **-g**, **-f** and **-l** parameters).

-If you want to display list of public repositories for the user, then use **-r** parameter:
+If you want to display list of public repositories (with some basic statistics) for the user, then use **-r** parameter:

 ```sh
 ./github_monitor.py -r misiektoja